-A narcissist is arrogant enough to believe they are never responsible for their own toxic behaviour.
-The narcissist who believes they are above others, whatever they do wrong is always someone else’s fault.
+A narcissist is arrogant enough not to see their own inadequacies ￼they believe they are never responsible for their own toxic behaviour.
+Narcissists believe they are above others.
+Whatever they do wrong is always someone else’s fault.

 A Narcissist believes they are entitled to do as they like, and it’s up to everyone else to clean up after them.